MoonGames/collab-panel/README.md

 Build
 -----

-If you run [ant](http://ant.apache.org/) in repository root all sources will be compiled na JAR file will be create in /deploy directory.
+If you run [ant](http://ant.apache.org/) in repository root all sources will be compiled and JAR file will be create in /deploy directory.